pgharts/trusty-clipped-extension/README.md

 ## Configuration

 The clipped extension is configured in the usual way, but only its minor settings are exposed in the admin interface.
 The more architectural settings shouldn't be changed at runtime and some of them will require a lot of sorting out if they're changed at all, so those are only accessible through the console or by editing the database.
-Eventually they will be made part of the initial radiant installation process.
+Eventually they will be made part of the initial trusty-cms installation process.

 ### Structural settings